techidaily/site-win11-tips/source/_posts/compelling-case-for-continuing-with-windows-10-win10.md

 ## 4\.
 It’s Harder to Change Windows 11 Settings

- If you plan on getting a new laptop with the OS pre-installed, it might be shipped with[Windows 11 S Mode](https://www.makeuseof.com/windows-11-s-mode-guide/) .
+ If you plan on getting a new laptop with the OS pre-installed, it might be shipped with [Windows 11 S Mode](https://www.makeuseof.com/windows-11-s-mode-guide/) .
 While S Mode is designed to take care of your cybersecurity and keep your hardware performing at its best, it comes with a major drawback.

  While using S Mode you can’t install third-party apps, run command lines, or edit the Windows Registry.

  Even if you leave S mode, there are a few Windows features that are not available by default.
-For example, you might notice that[Group Policy is missing in Windows 11Home edition](https://www.makeuseof.com/windows-11-bring-back-group-policy-editor/) .
+For example, you might notice that [Group Policy is missing in Windows 11Home edition](https://www.makeuseof.com/windows-11-bring-back-group-policy-editor/) .

 ![Pick a default file type](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/pick-a-default-file-type.jpg)